 The biggest downside of waterproof zippers is that real waterproof zippers are extremely expensive.
 They also have to be pulled all the way or of course water will get.
 This makes them a little less fail proof, you have to be really careful every time you close the backpack.
 Because of the price these are seldom used and not really worth it.
-I hope they get cheaper in time.
+I really hope they get cheaper in time.

 There is also a more affordable (but still expensive) version of these zippers that are rated as rainproof.
 These zippers are very tight and stop the water quite successfully, but they could not be rated as completely waterproof.
 They can survive heavy rain but when dropped into water the water will get in.
 By the way – do not confuse these with regular zippers that have rain flaps over them.
-These are quite cheap and don’t stop the water much better that a regular zipper.
+These are quite cheap and don’t stop the water any better than a regular zipper.

 Without keeping the water out of the backpack, all the extra features are useless.
 But once we have solved the waterproof equation, it’s time to move on to other key features that you want in your backpack.
 The best waterproof travel backpacks will also have some of these: